epagris/flexPTP-demo-TM4C1294/README.md

 > **This is a [flexPTP](https://github.com/epagris/flexPTP) demo project showcasing the capabilities of the flexPTP [IEEE 1588 Precision Time Protocol](https://ieeexplore.ieee.org/document/9120376) implementation for the [Texas Instruments EK-TM4C1294XL Connected LaunchPad](https://www.ti.com/tool/EK-TM4C1294XL) devboard.**

 Still not clear what is it useful for?
-No worries, it's a behind-the-scenes support technology that use unaware every day if you have a smartphone or when you are connected to the internet.
+No worries, it's a behind-the-scenes support technology that you use unaware every day if you have a smartphone or when you are connected to the internet.
 Modern telecommunication and measurement systems often rely on precise time synchronization down to the nanoseconds' scale.
 Methods got standardized by the IEEE and now it's known by the name of the Precision Time Protocol.
 This software project is an evaluation environment to showcase the capabilities of our IEEE 1588 PTP implementation named `flexPTP` on the Texas Instruments EK-TM4C1294XL Connected LaunchPad board.

 > [!TIP]
 >**Just want to try the demo and skip compiling?
 Download one of the precompiled binaries and jump to [Deploying](#deploying)!**